 4. Let your “fertility challenged” friend know you love her and are praying for her.
 I love how my friend started off the text message letting me know how much she loved me and then ending it with her praying for me.
 She is the bestest!

 5. Give grace (this goes both ways).
 Give grace if the person doesn’t react the way you want them to and let them know it’s okay to cry, be upset, or just not speak.
 Also, forgive them for whatever they do or say and please don’t hold it against them.
 Your friend does want to be happy for you, but it’s normal for their first reaction to be that of heartache.
 This is about her feelings of loss and not because she is unhappy about your pregnancy.
 Giving grace is not just a tip for the person sharing the news, but also for the person receiving the news.
 As “fertility challenged” people, we need to remember that not everyone knows the full extent of what we are going through, so we also need to extend that same grace to them as well, and forgive them for not “understanding” our emotions and struggles.

 I truly believe that most people want to offer support, but often don’t know how.
 Hopefully this post will help you tell your “fertility challenged” friend (me for example), that you are pregnant.

-On a happy note, when I think about her pregnancy, I can’t help but get excited and have it increase my hope in God.
+On a happier note, when I think about her pregnancy, I can’t help but get excited as it increases my hope in God.
 Why?
 Because Romans 2:11 says that God does not show favoritism.
-Therefore, what He did for my friend, He will also do for me.
-He is not sitting up there in Heaven on His throne, with a stern face, throwing out blessings on some and curses on others.
+Therefore, what He did for my friend, I have hope to believe He will also do for me.
+He is not sitting in Heaven on His throne, with a stern face, throwing out blessings on some and curses on others.
 He loves us all equally and His blessings are for us all equally.
-How exciting is that!?!
-All I can say is, “I’m Next!”
+How exciting is that?
+This is why all I can say is, “I’m Next!”